steelthedev/gather-django/README.md

 Only registered users can create a meeting.
 Meetings must be unique, hence the generation of meeting IDs automatically.
 This meeting Id will be the gateway for guests and users to join.

+### The time and date used is the standard UTC for django.
+Input time and Date based on this time zone

 ## Join a meeting

 All that is required to start a meeting is the meeting ID that will be shared by the host after creating a meeting and the name of the guest.
 You need not bother about name if you are a registered user.